sergeyfarin/adventofcode/README.md

 # ❄️ Advent of Code ❄️

-Solving 2022 Advent of Code (https://adventofcode.com/)
+Solving 2022 Advent of Code 🎄 (https://adventofcode.com/)
-Day 1, 2, 3 solved with python one-liners
+Days 1, 2 and 3 solved with python one-liners

 ## Day 1